Cloud-Architekt/cloud-architekt.github.io/_posts/2021-04-29-hybrid-fido2-keys-part2.md

 hidden: false
 ---

+_FIDO2 Security Keys are a passwordless and strong authentication method to sign-in to Windows devices and can be used for single sign-on (SSO) access to cloud and on-premises resources.
+This second part of my “Hybrid FIDO2” article covers the on-boarding process with “Temporary Access Pass” (TAP), authentication flow, considerations in identity monitoring with Azure Sentinel/M365 Defender and token security._

 #### Table of Content:
 - <A href="#on-boarding-of-fido2-security-keys">On-Boarding of FIDO2 Security Keys</A><br>
 - <A href="#sign-in-on-windows-10-device">Sign-in on Windows 10 device</A><br>